 If you notice any adverse effects in your cat after using scent deterrents, such as sneezing, itching, or other signs of discomfort, stop using the deterrent and consult your veterinarian for advice.

 When using a spray deterrent, take a moment to check if your cat is nearby.
-Give the scent a chance to waft through the air before presenting it to your feline friend.
+Give the scent a chance to waft through the air before exposing your feline friend to it.
 This way, you can ensure that your cat isn’t coming into contact with a highly concentrated form of the scent that they might find overpowering.

 Can I Use Essential Oils to Keep Cats from Pooping in the House?

-Essential oils are concentrated natural plant extracts with various uses, one of which is creating scents that can deter cats from pooping in specific areas of your home.
+Essential oils are concentrated natural plant extracts that have various uses, one of which is being to deter cats from pooping in specific areas of your home.
 Some popular essential oils known to repel cats include peppermint, eucalyptus, and citrus.

 To use essential oils safely and effectively with your cat, diluting them with water or carrier oils such as olive, coconut, or almond oils is crucial.
 This helps prevent skin irritation and allergic reactions in both you and your cat.
 If too concentrated, essential oils are toxic to cats and should be used cautiously.